New Orleans leverages Harris LTE pilot during Super Bowl

-First-responder personnel used Band 14devices from to stream video from the Super Bowl as part of a six-month pilot project that recently began in New Orleans, according to an official with Harris.
+First-responder personnel used Band 14 LTE devices from Harris to stream video from the Super Bowl as part of a six-month pilot project that recently began in New Orleans, according to an official with Harris.

 “The medical guys were taking real-time video with the tablet, transmitting it over the Band 14 LTE network to the city’s local area network to someone sitting at a desktop,” said Chuck Shaughnessy, vice president of the Harris LTE business, during an interview with Urgent Communications.
 “So, they were doing real-time video from the field using the private LTE network into a dispatch center of sorts, and that was very impressive.”